 Our industries are part of our blue tags.
 Here you will find our definitions.

 Before you learn about our definitions, did you know that we have reports that dive deeper into our industries?
 Click here to find them.
-By selecting a "sector" you can find the reports we have available for the industries you are about to discover.
+By selecting the "sector" dropdown menu, you can find the reports we have available for the industries you are about to discover below.

 Energy